utshomax/postman-docs/src/pages/docs/integrations/available-integrations/keen.md

 ---
 title: "Keen"
-order: 171
-updated: 2021-06-14
+updated: 2023-09-28
-page_id: "keen"
-warning: false
 ---

 You can use Keen IO for API-based computation, Amazon S3 backups, and building visualizations and dashboards for your APIs.
-Connect your Postman Monitor results to Keen Streams with the Postman to Keen Integration.
+Connect your Postman Monitor results to Keen Streams with the Postman Keen integration.

-Setting up a Keen integration requires you to get a project ID and API key before configuring Postman Monitors to push to Keen streams.
+Setting up a Keen integration requires a project ID and API key before configuring Postman Monitors to push to Keen streams.
 After you set up the integration, you can view all monitoring data in Keen IO.

 ## Retrieving your Keen IO project ID and API Key

 1. Sign in to [Keen IO](https://keen.io/users/login/).
 1. Select **Projects**.
     ![keen dashboard](https://assets.postman.com/postman-docs/keen-projects.jpg)
 1. Find the organization and project for which you’d like to stream Postman Monitor data.
 1. Select the **Access** tab in the dashboard.